eversoneliasg/100-days-of-python/README.md

 Day 10 - Calculator Program: We created a text based calculator.

 Day 11 - The BlackJack Capstone Project: A virtual game of BlackJack.

+Day 12 - Guess a number Project: Try to guess which number has been chosen by the computer.